caremin-tech/ph-mapping/README.md

     - [ ] Create branching setup for the repo:
         - [ ] Create a paul_dev branch to ensure we're working with best SDLC practices
 - **Build Geo Label Matching Logic:**
+    - [x] Import and manage file that screens out non-ICM regions -- `raw_data/non_icm_loc.csv`:
+        - [x] Set Batangas and Bulacan to NOT be removed (done in Excel)
+        - [x] Add First, Second, Third, and Fourth (districts of Manila) to file and set the them to be removed (done in Excel)
+        - [x] Import file and drop all NaNs (so that now all provinces listed can be used as a negative screen)
     - [x] Create SSOT file:
-        - [x] Import `raw_data/new_locations.csv` file (raw data taken from [this source here](https://gadm.org/download_country_v3.html)) and remove all rows that are in a province that is contained in the `raw_data/non_icm_loc.csv` file accompanies by the value: True (meaning it should be removed as it is not a part of the regions ICM serves)
+        - [x] Import `raw_data/new_locations.csv` file (raw data taken from [this source here](https://gadm.org/download_country_v3.html)) and remove all rows that are in a province that is contained in the `raw_data/non_icm_loc.csv` file accompanied by the value: True (meaning it should be removed as it is not a part of the regions ICM serves)
-        - [x] Save out the newly created SSOT file -- `processed_data/ssot_df.csv` -- for reference and future use.
+        - [x] Save out the newly created SSOT file -- `processed_data/ssot_df.csv` -- for reference and future use
-    - [ ] Use SSOT file to clean up the *unclean* file: `raw_data/original_locations.csv`:
+    - [ ] Clean up the *unclean* file --  `raw_data/original_locations.csv` -- and add new correct geo-mapping fields:
+        - [x] As done with the SSOT file, remove all rows from the *unclean* file that are in a province contained in the `raw_data/non_icm_loc.csv` file accompanied by the value: True (meaning it should be removed as it is not a part of the regions ICM serves)
-        - [ ] Create a new column -- `province_cleaned` -- to be appended to `raw_data/original_locations.csv`, with the *correct* name for the province associated with each row:
+        - [ ] Create a new column -- `province_cleaned` -- to be appended to the *unclean* file, with the *correct* name for the province associated with each row:
-            - [x] Create a `province_mapping_df` to store all unique province names in the *unclean* file
+            - [x] Create `province_mapping_df`, which will eventually serve as a mapping dictionnary of unclean to clean names, but will start by simply storing all unique province names in the *unclean* file
-            - [x] Iterate over each unique province name in the *unclean* file, and check if the value in the `province` column matches a value contained in the `province` column of the SSOT file (accounting for capialization differences)
+            - [x] Iterate over each unique province name in the *unclean* file, and check if the value in the `province` column matches a value contained in the `province` column of the SSOT file (accounting for capitalization differences)
+            - [ ] After having done the automated matches possible, perform the manual matching necessary based on additional research:
+                - [ ] Manually match "City of Isabela (Capital)", "Cotabato", and "Davao Occidental"
-            - [ ] Get as close to a 100% match rate as possible.
+             - [ ] Use the `province_mapping_df` to create the new `province_cleaned` column
-                - **IMPEDED: See [the exploratory notebook here](https://github.com/caremin-tech/ph-mapping/blob/master/data_cleaning_workstream/data_cleaning_workbook.ipynb) and control+F for "Questions / Roadblocks" to see my notes and question.
-If remedying this requires manual effort that's totally fine; I could just use some clarity on what exactly needs to be manually checked / added / ignored to move forward.**
         - [ ] Create a new column -- `city_cleaned` -- to be appended to `raw_data/original_locations.csv`, with the *correct* name for the city associated with each row:
             - [ ] Same subtasks as above, but more complicated matching logic is to be expected the more geographically granular you go
         - [ ] Create a new column -- `barangay_cleaned` -- to be appended to `raw_data/original_locations.csv`, with the *correct* name for the barangay associated with each row: